 Watch the video to learn more about our coordinated approach to caring for children with Hirschsprung's disease.

-- Abdominal X-ray shows if the intestine is abnormally large (dilated).
+- Abdominal X-ray shows if the intestine is abnormally large (dilated) above a blockage.

-- Manometry is another way to determine if your child has Hirschsprung’s disease.
+- Manometry is another way to determine if your child has Hirschsprung’s disease by testing the refluxes in the anus and rectum.
 A doctor will place a small balloon catheter (tube) in the anus and rectum to measure pressure changes and muscle movements.
 If there is normal pressure and movement, the child probably does not have Hirschsprung’s disease, and the doctor will not have to perform more invasive diagnostic tests such as biopsies.
 Manometry does not require anesthesia or sedation.

-- Suction rectal biopsy is performed to provide a more definitive diagnosis if the X-ray and contrast enema suggest Hirschsprung’s disease in an infant.
+- Suction rectal biopsy involves taking a small sample of the lining of the intestine.
+This test is performed to provide a more definitive diagnosis if the X-ray and contrast enema suggest Hirschsprung’s disease in an infant.
 A surgeon will place an instrument through the anus into the rectum and take tiny pieces of the intestinal mucosa (moist tissue that lines the intestines).
 The tissue samples will be examined under a microscope.
 If ganglion cells are not present, doctors will know for sure that the child has Hirschsprung’s disease.
 This procedure can be performed at the bedside, if your child is an inpatient, or it can be performed in the surgeon’s office.
 It is not painful, and no sedation is required.

 - Full-thickness biopsy is performed if the suction rectal biopsy results are inconclusive or if your child is older.
 The patient will be placed under general anesthesia and the surgeon will take a thicker piece of intestinal tissue.
 The tissue sample will be examined under a microscope.
 This can be done for diagnosis or for planning before surgical treatments, so the doctor can determine where the ganglion cells stop in the intestine.

-The Children’s Hospital of Philadelphia has a special team of doctors and nurses who will help you manage this disorder so your child can remain as healthy as possible.
-Treatment for this disease varies based on the child’s symptoms and overall health.
-Initial therapies may include:
+Children’s Hospital of Philadelphia has a special team of doctors and nurses who will help you manage this disorder before, during and after surgery so your child can remain as healthy as possible.
+Treatment for Hirschsprung’s disease varies based on each child’s symptoms and overall health.
+Your child’s treatment plan may include one or several of the following steps.

-Depending on the overall health of your child, a surgeon may decide he needs a stoma (a surgically created opening in the bowel, also called an ostomy).
-The surgeon creates a small hole in the abdomen and brings a small portion of the intestine up to the level of the skin.
+Depending on the overall health of your child, a surgeon may decide they need a stoma — a surgically created opening in the bowel, also called an ostomy.
+The surgeon creates a small hole in the abdomen and brings a small portion of the intestine up to the skin.
 This allows stool to come out easily into a small bag.
-Types of ostomies include colostomies and ileostomies.
-We will explain the difference and will train you in ostomy care.

-A surgeon removes the abnormal section of the intestine and connects the remaining intestine to the anus just above the sphincter.
-After this procedure, some patients still experience problems with bowel function.
+In a pull-through procedure, a surgeon removes the abnormal section of the intestine and connects (“pulls through”) the healthy intestine with ganglion cells to replace it and connect to the rectum just above the anal sphincter.

-After the pull-through procedure, your child will be able to go home when he or she is eating well, is passing stool and has no fever.
+After the pull-through procedure, your child will be able to go home when they are eating well, are passing stool and have no fever.
 Initially, your child will poop frequently.
 It is important to protect her skin with barrier creams.
 We will train you in this care.
 A small number of patients develop a leak, abscess or infection at the suture line (inside the anus).

 If your child develops fever, abdominal distension (enlarged abdomen) or decreased stool output (is not pooping very much) we need to hear from you right away.
 Please call us at 215-590-2730.

-After your child undergoes a procedure, he will return for a follow-up appointment with his surgeon.
+After your child undergoes a procedure, they will return for a follow-up appointment with their surgeon.
 After a pull-through procedure or ostomy closure procedure, children with Hirschsprung’s disease may continue to have some problems, which can include any of the following:

 - Constipation — A high-fiber diet and fiber supplements can help prevent or minimize constipation.